bmyronov/fornova-test-task/README.md

 ## Requirements
-First you need to install java and java sdk.
+First you need to install Java.
 To do that install java from their [official cite](https://www.java.com/en/download/) or if you are on Linux install `openjdk` e.g. `sudo dnf install openjdk` or `sudo apt install openjdk`.

 After you've installed java install [Android Studion](https://developer.android.com/studio).
 It install android sdk and all the necessary staff.

 Don't forget to set environment variables for Java and Android sdk.

-On linux you can do it by adding code bellow to your `.bashrc` or `.zshrc` file:
+- On *Linux* you can do it by adding code bellow to your `.bashrc` or `.zshrc` file (just look for java-openjdk path and Andorid sdk path on your system):
 ``` bash
 # JAVA_HOME
 export JAVA_HOME=/usr/lib/jvm/java-21-openjdk